DonkoTonev/PDF-filler/README.md

 Contributions to the script are welcome!
 Feel free to fork the repository, make changes, and submit pull requests to enhance functionality, improve documentation, or fix bugs.

 ### Support:
-For any questions, issues, or suggestions, please feel free to contact the developer at [developer@example.com](mailto:developer@example.com).
+For any questions, issues, or suggestions, please feel free to contact me at donkotonev04@gmail.com.
 Your feedback is highly appreciated and will help improve the script for all users.

 ### License:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Thank you for using the PDF Data Generator from JSON script!
 Happy coding! 🚀📄